bhu1735/PLL_Sky130/README.md

 ![image](https://user-images.githubusercontent.com/88243788/127906322-ad405a49-15a2-49d5-8b39-50db6afa2043.png)

 However, recall one of the main limitations of CP is charge leakage which causes output to charge in absence of input.
 This is demonstrated in below waveform.
+On close observation, we find that the change in output voltage due to charge leakage is ~ 0.04V in 100usec.

 ![image](https://user-images.githubusercontent.com/88243788/127906520-ad0cab84-724e-488c-878c-786f28b54915.png)